 Why is there a sudden boom in selling products related to kids?

 Anything to do with kids will sell, if made correctly.
-Kids are big business and parents are willing to spend on them if they believe in the quality of a product.
+Parents are willing to spend on them if they believe in the quality of a product.

 What are the difficulties you face in your profession?

 You need to be very tuned in to how kids feel.
-Writing and visualizing for kids is very hard work because you need to constantly test your work out with the target audience.
-Children grow very fast and are mentally very different every year.
-Besides age, to localize your product successfully, you need to be very clear about the background and environment of the children you are talking to, whether they are rural or urban, etc. Working with and for kids is always tremendously rewarding because they have no guile – you get to know exactly where you stand and if your story works or not.
+Writing and visualizing for kids is very hard work.
+You need to constantly test your work out with the target audience.
+Children grow fast and are mentally quite different every year.
+To localize your product successfully, you need to be clear about the background and environment of the children you are talking to, whether they are rural or urban, etc. Working with kids is tremendously rewarding.
+They have no guile – you get to know exactly where you stand and if your story works or not.

-The disadvantages are that too many people are trying out stuff for kids without really understanding them.
-You’ve got to be very sure of yourself before critics tear you to pieces!
+The disadvantages are that you’ve got to be sure of yourself before critics tear you to pieces!

 How important is training to students interested in entering the profession?
 Is it necessary to enroll in a course?
 Which are the institutions that offer courses?